bartkl/presentations/cimug2024/index.md

 ---

-Doesn't that look familiar?
+But how do we refer to data from other data sets?
+* Names are usually local...
+* causing the issues we saw earlier.

 ---

-Since we don't control all of these data sets, how do we link these points?
-* As we saw earlier: names tend to be local and can mean different things.

----

-The main enabler for Linked Data is the use of URIs for global identification.
+The main enabler for Linked Data is the use of **URI**s for global identification.

 ---